Frequently Asked Questions

-Students expecting to graduate in May 2017 should begin planning for commencement prior to Spring Semester 2017 by meeting with their academic adviser to ensure all degree requirements are being fulfilled.
-In addition to this, students need to fulfill a checklist of requirements to participate in the commencement ceremony.
+Students expecting to graduate in May 2018 should begin planning for commencement prior to Spring Semester 2018 by meeting with their academic adviser to ensure all degree requirements are being fulfilled.
+In addition to this, students need to fulfill a checklist of requirements to participate in the Commencement ceremony.
 For a full list, click here.

 I have a question about my diploma.

 Students with questions regarding their diploma should contact the Office of the University Registrar.